KodeWorker/NovelAlchemist/readme.md

 This project is for NaNoGenMo 2017.
 The goal of this project is to generate a novel that can fool human readers.
-This project contains three major parts:
+This project contains four major parts:

 1. Web scraping - scap free or public domain books with given genre
 2. Text regularization - get the regular content from scraped text